Polynomial definability in constraint languages with few subpowers: The subpower membership problem

 The existence of an efficient algorithm for $\SMP(\algA)$ implies that it is feasible to represent the relations in $\Inv(\algA)$ by some generating set of tuples.
-In particular, in the context of constraint satisfaction, it was remarked by several authors (see e.g. \cite{bulatov_subpower_2019}) that a polynomial-time algorithm for $\SMP(\algA)$ would allow us to define constraint satisfaction problems over \emph{infinite} constraint languages $\Gamma \subseteq \Inv(\algA)$, where the constraint relations in $\Gamma$ are encoded by generating tuples.
+In particular, in the context of constraint satisfaction, it was remarked by several authors (see, e.g.,~\cite{bulatov_subpower_2019}) that a polynomial-time algorithm for $\SMP(\algA)$ would allow us to define constraint satisfaction problems over \emph{infinite} constraint languages $\Gamma \subseteq \Inv(\algA)$, where the constraint relations in $\Gamma$ are encoded by generating tuples.
 In \cite{idziak_tractability_2010}, any algebra $\algA$ with $\SMP(\algA)$ in P was referred to as \emph{polynomially evaluable}.

 While there are algebras for which $\SMP(\algA)$ is EXPTIME-complete \cite{kozik_finite_2008}, it was asked in \cite[Question 3]{idziak_tractability_2010} whether all algebras with few subpowers are polynomially evaluable.
-An affirmative answer was confirmed for several special cases \cite{mayr_subpower_2012, bulatov_subpower_2019}, but the question still remains open in general.
-The best general upper bound on the complexity of $\SMP(\algA)$ for few-subpowers algebras is $\NP$ \cite{bulatov_subpower_2019}.
-This bound is based on the fact that membership of an element in a relation $R \leq \algA^n$ can always be witnessed by a \emph{compact representation} of $R$, i.e., a small, canonical generating set.
-The difficulty in finding \emph{deterministic} polynomial algorithms lies in efficiently computing such compact representations of $R$ from an arbitrary generating set.
+An affirmative answer was given for several special cases \cite{mayr_subpower_2012, bulatov_subpower_2019}, but the question still remains open in general.

+The best general upper bound on the complexity of $\SMP(\algA)$ for algebras with few subpowers is $\NP$ \cite{bulatov_subpower_2019}.
+This bound is based on the fact that, for a tuple $\bar b$, and a compact representation $G$ of $R \leq \algA^n$, we can verify in polynomial time whether $\bar b$ is generated by $G$.
+Thus, compact representations give rise to polynomial-time witnesses for `Yes'-instances of $\SMP(\algA)$.
+The difficulty in finding \emph{deterministic} polynomial algorithms for $\SMP(\algA)$ lies in efficiently computing such compact representations $G$ from an arbitrary generating set $\{\bar a_1, \ldots, \bar a_k\}$ of $R$.